athack-ctf/chall2025-insecure-by-design/solution/README.md

 # Solution

 A provided PoC is placed in [./css-keylogger](./css-keylogger).
-Here's a quick boiler-place set of commands to set things up.
+Here's a quick boiler-plate set of commands to set things up.

 ```
 cd ./css-keylogger